ishita-sawhney/DSA_Labfile/README.md

 # Exp8: Tower of Hanoi
 This program provides the solution to Tower of Hanoi problem depending on the number of disks.
 It gives the number of steps taken to solve the problem.

+# Exp9: Linear Queue
+This program allows to perform ENQUEUE, DEQUEUE, PEEP, and DISPLAY operations in a Linear Queue.